dmanning23/SanFranciscoFoodTruckQA/README.md

-# ChatWithConstitution
+# San Francisco Food Truck Q&A
-Chat with a document using Python, LangChain, QDrant, and LLM
+Have your questions answered about food trucks in San Francisco

-This app loads a document, stores the embeddings in a vector datastore (QDrant in this example), and allows the user to chat with the document and ask it questions.
-The user's chat history is stored in the session, so it can be reset by using the Clear button or refreshing the browser.
-The app will display the relevent sections it found in the source text, with relevency scores.
+This app loads a document about San Francisco food trucks, and allows the user to ask questions about the data.
+It uses the OpenAI API and several experimental features of the LangChain project to find relevant data points and answer the questions.

-You can see this app running live: https://chatwithconstitution-6myy7rsaxqbwpzrjxvwebk.streamlit.app/
+This project can answer simple questions, but this technology really shines when loaded with a more robust data set.
+For example, if loaded with complicated financial data, it would allow the user to slice and dice the data to find insights and even create graphs in a fraction of the time of an entire team of financial analysts or data scientists.